-Oily skin is a problem for many people, often accompanied with other skin problems such as acne, blemishes, and zits.
+Oily skin is a problem for many people, because it’s often accompanied with other skin problems such as acne, blemishes, and zits.
 Oily skin can be caused by hereditary problems or hygiene issues, and getting rid of oily skins means pinpointing and treating the cause.
 The suggestions below should help you get rid of oily skin and restore a clean, shiny, fresh-faced balance to your skin.

 Causes of Oily Skin